scriptEd-HSFI/Nov-18-2015/README.md

 ###Get working:
 5. Start working on adding a picture and a yearbook phrase to your profile!
-6. Style your profile so it looks :sparkles: beautiful :sparkles:
+6. Style your profile so it looks :heart-eyes: beautiful :heart-eyess:

 ###Finish up:
 7. Add all of your files and create a commit